matplotlib/matplotlib/doc/thirdpartypackages/index.rst

  Third party packages
 *********************

-Several external packages that extend or build on Matplotlib functionality exist.
+Several external packages that extend or build on matplotlib functionality exist.
 Below we list a number of these.
-Note that they are each maintained and distributed separately from Matplotlib, and will need to be installed individually.
+Note that they are each maintained and distributed separately from matplotlib, and will need to be installed individually.

 Please submit an issue or pull request on Github if you have created a package that you would like to have included.
-We are also happy to host third party packages within the `Matplotlib Github Organization <https://github.com/matplotlib>`_.
+We are also happy to host third party packages within the `matplotlib Github Organization <https://github.com/matplotlib>`_.

 .. _hl_plotting: